-Brophy was an indefatigable contributor- on a broad range of topics- to literary magazines and journals where she was in demand for her book reviews and criticism.
+Brophy was a highly regarded contributor- on a broad range of topics- to literary magazines and journals where she was in demand for her book reviews and criticism.
 She also campaigned vigorously and effectively for Public Lending Right, and was an instigator of the modern animal rights movement, in addition to fighting for many other causes.

 Black ShipTo Hell (1962)

 Don’t Never Forget (the title is from a Mozart letter) is a volume of ‘views and reviews published or broadcast between March 1962 and November 1965’.
-It was published in 1966 and it remains sharp, funny, witty and provocative.
-The photo shows part only of the contents.
+It remains sharp, witty and provocative.
+The photo shows some of the articles included.

-Black and White was published in 1968, as the sixties’ revival of interest in Beardsley was underway.
-Describing Beardsley as polymorphic and an ironist, Brophy excavates from his ill-health the seeds of his originality.
-His black and white image-making was not by his choice, she asserts; he was forced, in effect to ‘be modern’.
+Published as the nineteen sixties’ revival of interest in Beardsley was underway, this volume describes the artist as ‘polymorphic’ and as an ironist.
+From the seeds of Beardsley’s ill-health, Brophy traces the source of his originality.
+His black and white image-making was not by choice, she asserts: he was forced, in effect, to ‘be modern’.

 Prancing Novelist (1973)

-In 1976 Brophy’s second book about the life of Beardsley was published.
-Beardsley and his World is a perceptive biography containing fascinating details of the artist’s short life, and most poignantly, of his illness and death.
+Brophy’s second book about the life of Beardsley is a perceptive biography containing fascinating details of the artist’s short life, and most poignantly, of his illness and death.

-Published in 1983 and often mistaken for a children’s book, The Prince and the Wild Geese is a little-known work of Brophy’s.
-Brigid Brophy uses a Russian Prince's own paintings to recount this true nineteenth-century tale of his thwarted love for an Irish girl.
+Often mistaken for a children’s book, The Prince and the Wild Geese is a little-known work of Brophy’s.
+She uses a Russian Prince's own paintings to recount this true nineteenth-century tale of his thwarted love for an Irish girl.

-In 1987 Brigid Brophy’s only avowed piece of autobiographical non-fiction was published in this volume of essays.
+Brigid Brophy’s only avowed piece of autobiographical non-fiction was published in this volume of essays.
 She described in detail the onset of multiple sclerosis and its effects on her life, in A Case-Historical Fragment of Autobiography.
-There are essays, too, in Baroque ‘n’ Roll featuring Shakespeare, Jane Austen, and Martina Navratilova.
+There are essays, too, about Shakespeare, Jane Austen, and Martina Navratilova.

 Just a few Brophy pamphlets for various societies she belonged to.
-Brigid was a member of the British Humanist Association; there is a succinct appreciation of her here.
+Brigid was a member of the British Humanist Association.

-The Rights of Animals was first published in the Sunday Times in 1965; it threw a firecracker into the moral establishment.
-In making the case for decent treatment of our fellow animals, Brigid Brophy ignited a debate and the animal rights movement took a momentous step towards progress.
+Brophy's article The Rights of Animals was first published in the Sunday Times in 1965; it threw a firecracker into the moral establishment.
+In making the case for decent treatment of our fellow animals, Brophy ignited a debate and the animal rights movement took a momentous step towards progress.

-A Guide to Public Lending Right (1983) charts the long process by which Brophy’s Writers’ Action Group (WAG) achieved its aim of getting government funding for authors to be paid each time their books were borrowed from public libraries.
+A Guide to Public Lending Right was published in 1983 and charts the long process by which Brophy’s Writers’ Action Group (WAG) achieved its aim of getting government funding for authors to be paid each time their books were borrowed from public libraries.